-A report by TAS Partnership, setting out the findings of a national fares survey undertaken in 2019 shows that the average single fare in Great Britain is £2.48 (£2.45 in urban East Midlands; £2.62 in rural East Midlands); average day fare is £5.21 (£5.92 in urban East Midlands; £6.93 in rural East Midlands); and average weekly fare is £18.03 (£21.49 in urban East Midlands; £23.48 in rural East Midlands).
+A report by TAS Partnership, setting out the findings of a national fares survey undertaken in 2019 shows that the average single fare in Great Britain is $\pounds 2.48$ ($\pounds 2.45$ in urban East Midlands; $\pounds 2.62$ in rural East Midlands); average day fare is $\pounds 5.21$ ($\pounds 5.92$ in urban East Midlands; $\pounds 6.93$ in rural East Midlands); and average weekly fare is $\pounds 18.03$ ($\pounds 21.49$ in urban East Midlands; $\pounds 23.48$ in rural East Midlands).

-Single fares vary within the Greater Nottingham area, given the varying lengths of route, ranging from a flat £2.30 on NCT, to variable singles based on route length on Stagecoach (Nottingham to Arnold is £2.20) and trentbarton services.
+The introduction of the $\pounds 2$ national single fare has somewhat distorted any meaningful analysis of local fare levels, but prior to its introduction, single fares varied within the Greater Nottingham area, given the varying lengths of route, ranging from flat $\pounds 2.30$ on NCT to variable singles based on length on Stagecoach (Nottingham to Arnold was $\pounds 2.20$).

-Network and day caps vary from a cap of £4.20 on NCT services, to a cap between £6.60 - £10.10 on a trentbarton service, depending on the time of day, and area, as these fares are calculated using a tap on tap off (TOTO) system, and £7.20 for a Stagecoach network ticket.
+Network and day caps vary from a cap of $\pounds 5.20$ on NCT services, to a cap between $\pounds 6.80$ - $\pounds 10.30$ on a trentbarton service, depending on the time of day, and area, as these fares are calculated using a tap on tap off (TOTO) system, and $\pounds 8.50$ for a Stagecoach network ticket.

 The Robin Hood multi-operator, multi-modal ticketing scheme enables travel on all operators across Greater Nottingham.
-A day cap of £4.80 is available for adults.
+A day cap of £6.20 is available for adults.
 Paper day tickets, ITSO smart Season cards and Pay As You Go (ITSO) with complex single and multi-operator day capping provide a comprehensive range of travel products to cater for most travel needs for adults, under 19s and students.
+Contactless implemented multi-operator capping in November 2021, and an Under 22s ticket, which offers "student prices" for all young people was launched in September 2023.